aissam-out/prisoner-s-dilemma/README.md

 **- Saduj:** Inverted Judas: The opponent defects if they are winning, and cooperates if they are losing.

+**- Split:** The opponent cooperates in the beginning, then changes behavior abruptly and starts defecting for the rest of the game.

 ## Extra:

 Besides the required building blocks, we also implemented: